 Take one of the many agriculture courses!
-No agriculture classes will be offered in Summer 2019.
-In Fall 2019 the Agriculture program expects to offer Sustainable Urban Agriculture Practice, Soil Science, Plant Propagation, and Principles of Sustainable Agriculture.
+In Spring 2020 the Agriculture program expects to offer Sustainable Urban Agriculture Practice, Plant Science Science, Drip Irrigation, Introduciton to Fruit Tree Management, and Food Preservatoin.

 Service Learning is offered Monday - Thursday during the academic year.
 Times vary by semester, but are always two hour blocks.
 Volunteers are expected to arrive on time, stay for duration of the service learning time block, and be active, postive contributors to the farm community.
 All participants must be SDCCD students.

 Currently produce is sold from the farm via a subscription Community Supported Agriculture Model (CSA).
 This model allows the farm to efficiently plan, harvest and sell produce for an assured market.
 For CSA members we ask a minimum of 4 week committment.
 This commitment includes 4 weekly bags of 12 or more items per bag ($25 per week).
 Currently all subscriptions are full - but please check back or log your interest by email.